VectorElectron/structron/README.md

 3. Values can be accessed using the key as a subscript: `container[key]`.
 4. Other methods (e.g., `has`, `pop`, `left`, `right`) remain the same as in the non-map mode.

-## Ref Mode: `<All>`
+## Eval Mode: `<Heap, RedBlackTree, AVLTree>`

-Ref Mode allows containers to store references to data in a shared `TypedMemory` instance.
-This is useful when working with large or complex data types, or when multiple containers need to share the same memory pool.
-In this mode, the container only stores integer references, while the actual data resides in the `TypedMemory`.
+The eval mode allows using `Heap`, `RedBlackTree`, and `AVLTree` as None-value containers.
+The `TypedXXX` function accepts two parameters: the evalue function and the value type.
+The interface extends the key-map mode by passing None as key, and the eval function would evalue it as key.

-### Example Code (Using `RedBlackTree`)
+### Example Code (Using `Heap`)

 ```python
 import numpy as np